Akron-class airship: Macon

-Construction of Macon commenced at the Goodyear Airdock in October 1931, once Akron had been handed over the US Navy.
-She was christened on 11 March 1933 by the wife of Rear Admiral Moffett, before undertaking her first flight trial on 21 April.
+Construction of Macon commenced at the Goodyear Airdock in October 1931, once Akron had been handed over to the US Navy.
+It was christened on 11 March 1933 by the wife of Rear Admiral Moffett, before undertaking its first flight trial on 21 April.
 Macon was commissioned on 23 June, before departing for Lakehurst the same day.
 On 7 July, while cruising along Long Island Sound, the ship's air group came aboard for the first time.
 On 12 October, the ship departed Lakehurst for the transit flight to NAS Moffett Field in California, which was planned as the ship's permanent home base.
 Between November 1933 and January 1934, Macon undertook a number of exercises with the fleet, being "shot down" on many occasions by both carrier-based aircraft and anti-aircraft fire.
 In May, the ship returned to the east coast to participate in the 1934 fleet problem.
-In July, she undertook a training mission that included an attempt to intercept a pair of cruisers, including USS Houston, which was taking President Roosevelt on vacation to Hawaii.
-For the remainder of 1934, the ship undertook a number of exercises, including the first use of new tactics that saw the ship used as an aircraft carrier, with its aircraft undertaking the reconnaissance mission.
+In July, it undertook a training mission that included an attempt to intercept a pair of cruisers, including USS Houston, which was taking President Roosevelt on vacation to Hawaii.
+For the remainder of 1934, the ship undertook exercises, including the first use of new tactics that saw the ship used as an aircraft carrier, with its aircraft undertaking the reconnaissance mission.
 In this exercise, aircraft from Macon were able to locate the aircraft carrier USS Saratoga and keep her under surveillance for several hours.
-Macon was also able to show her versatility by being able to mark the position of the crews of two aircraft lost at sea until they could be rescued.
-In early 1935, the ship participated in further exercises until, on 12 February, while returning to Moffett Field, having lost one of her stabilisers, she made a forced landing in the sea off Point Sur, sinking with the loss of two of her crew.
+Macon was also able to show its versatility by being able to mark the position of the crews of two aircraft lost at sea until they could be rescued.
+In early 1935, the ship participated in further exercises until, on 12 February, while returning to Moffett Field, having lost one of her stabilizers, it made a forced landing in the sea off Point Sur, sinking with the loss of two of her crew.

+ZRCV

+The evolution of the rigid airship as an aircraft carrier, as was done with the Macon, led to naval planners considering the use of airships as offensive weapons with an air group of dive bombers.
+The ZRCV concept, which planned for a 9.55 e6ft3 rigid airship — significantly larger than the Akron class — capable of carrying up to nine Douglas-Northrop BT-1 dive bombers.
+However, the loss of Macon in February 1935, combined with President Roosevelt ordering a limitation on the size of new airships, meant ZRCV was never more than an idea.